 Cox drove them wild with his music and 15'000 people on the beach went

-loopy loo but the best reception was in Honolulu because it was the
+loopy-loo but the best reception was in Honolulu because it was the

 were running at the stage in sheer mania.
-It was electrifying and just
+It was electrifying and

-while Carl Cox set about them with his tunes and the stag security threw the eager bodies back into the audience like some crazy mosh pit at a rock concert.
-An amazing 24 hours and
+made me smile proud at the madness of it all looking up at the stars in the open Hawaii night sky while Carl Cox set about them with his tunes and the stage security threw the eager bodies back into the audience like some crazy mosh pit at a stadium rock concert.

 Thank you Andy, Jonathan, Richard, Ian